-While the year has been difficult at times, a hugely exciting period for the Shire awaits.
-We look forward to receiving your feedback on our 2021 - 2025 Council Plan.
+While the last few years have been difficult at times, a hugely exciting period for the Shire awaits.
+We look forward to receiving your feedback on Year 2 of our 2021 - 2025 Council Plan.

 Mayor Cr Tom Sullivan

 CEO Derek Madden